nhsengland/causal-handbook/README.md

 🚨Work In Progress - To Be Completed by Dec 2025🚨

-DHSC Evaluation Festival presentation slides have been added here for the time being.
+DHSC Evaluation Festival presentation slides and a work in progress version of the causal study design selection diagram have been added here for the time being.